digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

 When fetching or looking up a contract by key in the body of a choice, the type of the key expression is known at compile time.
 Let us call it the target type.
-Then the returned contract, if any, verifies the property that its key, after transformation to the target type, matches the key used for querying.
+The returned contract, if any, verifies that its key, after transformation to the target type, matches the key used for querying.

 **Example**

-Below the module on the right is a valid upgrade of the module on the left.
+Below the module on the right is a valid upgrade of the module on the left:

 .. list-table::
    :widths: 50 50